As teams grow in complexity, becoming more diverse, dynamic, and dispersed, organizations are searching for ways to improve their performance.

 A work culture that encourages open and positive feedback fosters growth by supporting the open discussion of opportunities and concerns.

-The Back Writing Exercise offers a safe, light-hearted approach to providing feedback.
-It is an ideal icebreaker when team members have met before but are still learning about one another.
+The Back Writing Exercise offers a safe, light-hearted approach to sharing feedback.
+It is an ideal activity when teams are looking to enhance communication and collaborate more effectively in a positive way.

 This is a useful exercise for people to gain insight into how the group sees them and offers an opportunity to provide light-hearted feedback when there are different levels of the management structure present.